AldrenDeGuzman1111/memo/README.md

  ## **Try the sample application**

-In your terminal, `cd` into the root directory of your local repository.
+Install any webservice tool for sending request like postman to help you test.
 Use this as a Reference for sample Request to create a note:
 ```bash
 {
     "note":"sample Updates",